Russel88/DAtest/README.md

 ### **Run the test:**

-(if you have a phyloseq object, scroll down)
+(if you have a phyloseq object, see details further down)

     mytest <- testDA(data, outcome)